 I have just realised that it is the fourth birthday of Rucksack Rose this week so I just wanted to say that those four years have opened up the unique world of the outdoors to me as a some time solitary walker in the northern Cheviot Hills, a solitary part of the country.

-I guess we all like to feel part of a community and the outdoors community, from the participants to the trail angels and accommodation providers, are a great bunch of people.
+I guess we all like to feel part of a community and the outdoors community, from the participants to the trail angels and accommodation providers, are mostly a good bunch of people.
 I recently returned to full time education for a year and attempted to reduce the time I spent on walking and blogging, but I found that I really missed it and the people who are part of it.
 So Happy Birthday to you and a huge thanks for supporting me, my blog, and my video walk records, and for sharing all your knowledge and experience with me.

 Well, hikers have spoken.
 Following a brainstorming session on social media, I created a poll of polls (below) in which people were invited to nominate and vote for their top 3 international long distance trails.

 As you can see from my previous post, the shortlist included trails from all over the world, including the USA, New Zealand, Scotland, France and Turkey.
-The capture below shows the results on the closing date, but please feel free to continue voting.
+The picture below shows the results on the closing date, but please feel free to continue voting.

 Unfortunately some of the less well known trails like the GR5 (Netherlands to the Mediterranean) and the Lycian Way in Turkey didn’t fare so well in the poll, but perhaps that was to be expected.

 In the end the poll was just for fun and I hope you enjoyed taking part.

 After a brainstorm on social media which involved some great hikers and runners, I thought I would collate the answers I received into a blog post so that you can vote for your top three trails.
 The closing date for votes is 1st March 2014.